awsdocs/amazon-opensearch-service-developer-guide/doc_source/cloudwatch-alarms.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/cloudwatch-alarms.html)

 **Note**
-If you just want to *view* metrics, see [Monitoring OpenSearch Service cluster metrics with Amazon CloudWatch](managedomains-cloudwatchmetrics.md)\.
+If you just want to *view* metrics, see [Monitoring OpenSearch cluster metrics with Amazon CloudWatch](managedomains-cloudwatchmetrics.md)\.